-Slight vertical ridges in fingernails are commonly observed in older adults and postulated to be a result of the slowing of cell turnover that occurs with age.
-However, other conditions such as anemia, vascular disease and rheumatoid arthritis may also lead to vertical ridges.
+Slight vertical ridges in fingernails are commonly observed in older adults and are postulated to be a result of the slowing of cell turnover that occurs with age.
+However, other conditions such as anemia, vascular disease, and rheumatoid arthritis may also lead to vertical ridges.
 They may also be a sign of insufficient folic acid intake

 Horizontal Ridges on the Nails

 Horizontal ridges in the nails are generally a little more concerning than vertical ridges.
 They are frequently referred to as Beau’s lines.
 Horizontal ridges are a result of the nails periodically ceasing growth, then beginning again.
 If Beau’s lines are on just one finger, causes may be related to an infection, picking at the cuticle, or even something as innocent as getting a manicure.
 However, if Beau’s lines appear on more than one finger, this is likely the result of something more serious.
-Acute kidney disease, mumps, thyroid disease, syphilis, a zinc deficiency or a side effect from chemotherapy treatments have been associated with the presence of Beau’s lines.
+Acute kidney disease, mumps, thyroid disease, syphilis, a zinc deficiency, or a side effect from chemotherapy treatments have been associated with the presence of Beau’s lines.

 If it looks like you have tiny dents in your nails, this is commonly referred to as nail pitting.
-These can be a result of psoriasis, different forms of arthritis and eczema.
+These can be a result of psoriasis, different forms of arthritis, and eczema.
 It may also be connected with an autoimmune disorder such as alopecia areata which can result in hair loss.

 Clubbed nail is the term used when you observe a downward curving and thickening of your nails.
 Though this may be a simple inherited genetic condition, it can also signify low oxygen content in the blood which may be a result of an underlying lung disease.
-Other underlying causes can be inflammatory bowel disease, AIDS, cardiovascular or liver diseases.
+Other underlying causes can be inflammatory bowel disease, AIDS, and cardiovascular or liver diseases.

-Spoon nails appear exactly as the name sounds, when your nails take on a spoon-like shape and can hold a drop of water or two.
+Spoon nails appear exactly as the name sounds when your nails take on a spoon-like shape and can hold a drop of water or two.
 This is another sign that should not be ignored.
-They are frequently an indicator of iron deficiency, anemia or a liver condition where your body absorbs too much iron from the food you eat.
+They are frequently an indicator of iron deficiency, anemia, or a liver condition where your body absorbs too much iron from the food you eat.
 They can also be associated with heart disease and hypothyroidism.

 Takeaway Message about what your nails can tell you about your health

 Your nails can tell you a great deal about your health and act as warning signs for serious underlying medical conditions.
 But by no means should you use them to self-diagnose.
 Go see your family doctor if you have concerns, but also remember that many of the nail conditions listed above can also be harmless, quite normal with age or just an inherited genetic trait.
-Proper nutrition is a first step in combatting many of these conditions.
+Proper nutrition is the first step in combatting many of these conditions.